mecsabb/personal-site/site/content/work/icra.md

 tags = ["Research", "C++", "Robotics"]
 +++

 In my 4th year at Queen's I was fortunate to have the opportunity to write an undergraduate thesis supervised by Dr. Jonathan Gammell at the Estimation, Search, and Planning Group.
-We worked on incremental planning, which is the problem of getting a robot to navigate in an environment with changing on unknown obstacles. *At a glance we...*
+We worked on incremental planning, which is the problem of getting a robot to navigate in an environment with changing on unknown obstacles.
+Check out the paper [*here*](https://drive.google.com/file/d/1ZX0GfLepZo5xsGW-rHZqBQwlzU80aAmx/view?usp=sharing) and the video [*here*](https://drive.google.com/file/d/1qWeXAD-51_tXvoi00lbAt6i_bSz-KAPb/view?usp=sharing). *At a glance we...*

 - designed and developed a **state-of-the-art algorithm** for incremental planning
 - wrote a *lot* of **C++** to visualize and benchmark different incremental planners